ciscoheat/superforms-web/src/routes/migration/+page.md

 ### resetForm

-Resetting the form now works without `use:enhance`!
-Just set the `resetForm` option to `true` and it will work.
+Resetting the form now works without `use:enhance` and without JavaScript!
+Just set the `resetForm` option to `true`.

 If you have used the function version of `resetForm`, `() => boolean`, it is now synchronous.